caro46/SD_efficiency/Xlaevis_KO.md

  [9] S4Vectors_0.32.4            BiocGenerics_0.40.0
 ```
 Run for ouputs from STAR on Aug.
 3, 22.
 For analysis based on kallisto res., better to load data using `tximport`.

+See `kallisto_DE_analysis.R` for analysis (made / Run Aug.
+10) using `tximport` to import at the transcript and gene level count.
+For ccdc69w: 860/32, scanw: 128/14, dmw: 508/16 DE transcript/gene level with DeSeq2.